Levant-vACC/Levant-vACC-library/docs/vACC policies/ATS Policy/ATS Training Policy.md

 This policy ensures fair and efficient use of training resources and minimizes delays for all members in the training pipeline.

-## Training Facilities Across Arabian vACC FIRs
+## Training Facilities Across Levant vACC FIRs

 Training may be conducted within any of the Levant vACC's three FIRs, The available training facilities are as follows: